idiap/bob/src/doc/TorchInstallation.rst

    * Torch/Blitz python bindings will not compile in **release** mode with plain gcc-4.2 (blitz causes a segmentation fault at the compiler).
 This is why we recommend to use the llvm gcc bridge instead.

+   * The current MacPorts versionf blitz does not compile with anything newer than gcc-4.2.

 After you have gone through these installation steps, you can proceed with the normal TorchCompilation instructions.
 If you have followed the